How to Choose a Surfboard

 - Best for: advanced surfers, big waves.

 Hydrofoiling is a brand new and exciting sport that features a surfboard with a hydrofoil that extends into the water.
-Unlike surfing, the hydrofoil board leaves the surface of the water and doesn’t behave like a normal surfboard.
+Unlike surfing, the hydrofoil or foil board leaves the surface of the water and doesn’t behave like a normal surfboard.
 If you’re looking for a regular surfboard, this isn’t the board for you, but it can be great fun for advanced specialists.

 What size surfboard should I get?